 Personal Guidance and Decision Making

-- Shelter at home.
-Limit your exposure to others and adhere to the CDC’s recommended precautions.
+- Limit COVID-19 exposure and adhere to the CDC’s recommended precautions.

 - Be diligent in your adherence to practicing good hygiene.